Disulfuryl chloride: Physical properties

 The compound appears as a dense, very refractive, colorless liquid with a pungent odor, insoluble in cold water, and prone to hydrolysis.
 Its tendency to smoke in air is low when the compound is pure, while the smoke increases with the presence of chlorosulfuric acid impurities, which are more prone to hydrolysis.

 Chemical properties

-It slowly drools on contact with water:
+It slowly hydrolyzes on contact with water: